 Darrington Prison Extension Campus

 In 2011, Southwestern Seminary launched undergraduate classes in Darrington, offering a Bachelor of Science in Biblical Studies to 40 inmates.
-An additional class of students has been added each year since, and the current number of enrolled students exceeds 100.
-The first class graduated in May 2015.
+An additional class of students has been added each year since, and the current number of enrolled students stands at 114, with the first class to graduate in May 2015.

 Private funding supports the entire project with no taxpayer money used for the program.
 Along with paying professors, generous donations provided furniture, computers, materials, and books for the library.